RagnarB83/ash-documentation/docs/setup.rst

 **Step 5b.** Install `PyJulia <https://pyjulia.readthedocs.io/en/latest/>`_

-:red:`Important:` Make sure the correct Python environment (e.g. your ashpy37 conda environment) is active before proceeding.
+:red:`Important:` Make sure the correct Python environment is active before proceeding.
 Check that the pip or pip3 executable is available and corresponds to the Python you want:

 .. code-block:: shell